 Trump’s Change in Policies: A Form of Geopolitical Risk

 With the United States’ influence taking a backseat on the global multilateral agenda, other countries may no longer count on the global public goods often offered by the U.S. to the rest of the world.
 In the past, America has championed transcontinental roads and globally beneficial infrastructure.
-It has advocated strategic alliances through NATO (North Atlantic Treaty Organization), the United Nations, and the World Trade Organization.
-A superpower nation, it has been a security umbrella for other nations, and the U.S. dollar has been an economic reserve even for other economies.
+It has advocated strategic alliances through NATO, the UN, and the WTO.
+A superpower nation, it has been a security umbrella for other nations.
+The U.S. dollar has been an economic reserve even for other economies.

 Geopolitical Risks Are Inevitable Anytime, Anywhere

 For France, the election of Emmanuel Macron may prompt labor reform, with more hiring and firing flexibility.
 Macron’s leadership may also lead to a new EU fiscal policy and a new Eurozone finance minister.
-These and more headliners do not only affect a country’s political situation, but also how they deal with the rest of the world in terms of economy, trade, policies, security measures, and more.
+These and more headliners do not only affect a country’s political situation, but also how a country deals with the rest of the world in terms of economy, trade, policies, security measures, and more.

-“Big shifts are happening and people are underestimating them.
+“Big shifts are happening, and people are underestimating them.
 The old rules don’t necessarily apply,” concludes Mr. Kazan.
-There appears to be a greater need for scenario-planning among companies.
+There appears to be a greater need for scenario planning among companies.
 In this time of “fragmenting globalization,“ it becomes essential to dig deeper into the nature and role of the state, the role of technology, the changing patterns of communication in every country, and the nature of labor markets.

-More than a Pound of Cure
+More Than a Pound of Cure

-Shell has developed the habit of asking “What if?” in approaching business, and learning how to move from scenario-planning to decision-making.
+Shell has developed the habit of asking “What if?” in approaching business, and learning how to move from scenario planning to decision making.
 Their scenarios have explored alternative energy resources, sustainable environmental practices, and long-term business opportunities despite the limitations of energy sources.